ssnickolay/pumper/README.md

- `--absolute_path`        | If project path is absolute `--gemset`               | Gemset name (if you use RVM) `--vendor`               | If project gems stored in the vendor/cache
+ `--absolute_path`        | If project path is absolute `--gemset`               | Gemset name (if you use RVM) `--vendor`               | If project gems stored in the vendor/cache `--config`               | If you want use special config for update project

 Example: